Lesson 4 of 6

 Murmuring

 In recurrent episodes in Exodus 15:22-17:7, Israel complains about the lack of water and food and the quality of the water.
 These narratives are commonly referred to as “murmuring,” although many translations, including NRSV, use the term “complaining.”
-The needs in each case are real, and interpreters should be at least as restrained in judging Israel as is the text.
+The needs in each case are real, and interpreters should be at least as restrained in judging Israel as the text is.
 God does not punish Israel for these murmurings as in Numbers 11.
 Perhaps the divine restraint is shaped by the fact that the formal enactment of the Sinai covenant will come later.
 The episodes are used to test and to teach Israel as it becomes a people freed from Egyptian tyranny.
-These actions also involveIsrael testing God, a fact remembered in the name given to the location, namely, Massah (see Psalm 95:8-9).
-Full-blown opposition to God occurs in the golden calf episode where God’s judgment is clearly articulated.
+These actions also involve Israel’s testing God, a fact remembered in the name given to the location, namely, Massah, meaning “test” (see Psalm 95:8-9).
+Full-blown opposition to God occurs in the golden calf episode where God’s judgment is clearly articulated (Exodus 32).
 The stories of murmuring in Exodus are a prelude to later blatant disobedience.
 They set an ominous trajectory, but the reader should empathize more than condemn at this point.

 Narrative coherence

-The documentary hypothesis emphasized tensions within and between narratives in the book of Exodus.
+The Documentary Hypothesis emphasized tensions within and between narratives in the Book of Exodus.
 Interpreters highlighted such features as the threefold occurrence of God’s commands to Moses and Moses’ exact execution of those commands in Exodus 13 and 14 before and after the people cross on dry land (for example, “stretch out your hand over the sea” and “Moses stretched out his hand over the sea,” [14:16, 21 and again in 14:26-27]).
 Mixed in with this almost liturgical pageantry are references to Israel’s fear, Moses’ command to stand still and see how the Lord will fight for them, the movement of the pillars during the night, and Israel’s awakening to the sight of dead Egyptians on the seashore.
 From such observations, multiple prior documents were posited.
-More recent literary interpretations have sought instead to highlight what connects narrative elements despite surface level tensions.
-For example, literary interpreters will emphasize three series of plagues consisting of three each, with each series having the same pattern of forewarnings and instructional formulae.
-Narrative coherence is emphasized at the level of theology and confession rather than at a level that would satisfy the interest of an historian.

 Pharaoh

-As with the Joseph story in Genesis, interpreters have been endlessly frustrated by the lack of a proper name by which to identify the specific Egyptian ruler involved in the narrative.
-Three different Egyptian rulers are implied or referred to in Exodus: (1) one or more who, at the outset, were grateful to Joseph and consequently shielded Israel; (2) a ruler who did not know Joseph and consequently oppressed the Israelites and from whom Moses fled; (3) a ruler who opposed the release of Israel and ends up drowned in the sea.
-The biblical story can be plausibly read against several periods with interpreters making different judgments about the degree of correlation.
+As with the Joseph story in Genesis, interpreters have been endlessly frustrated by the lack of a proper name by which to identify the specific Egyptian ruler involved in the Exodus narrative.
+Three different Pharaohs are implied or referred to in Exodus: (1) one or more who, at the outset, were grateful to Joseph and consequently shielded Israel; (2) a ruler who did not know Joseph and consequently oppressed the Israelites and from whom Moses fled; (3) a ruler who opposed the release of Israel and ends up drowned in the sea.
+The biblical story can be plausibly read against several periods, with interpreters making different judgments about the degree of correlation.
 The more confident one is of the correlations, the more puzzling it is that none of the pharaohs is named.
 Some have understood not naming the Pharaoh as a narrative technique to undercut the presumptions of the Egyptian ruler.
-He lacks divine powers and he cannot maintain order to protect his people; he has not stature as a ruler.
-Or, is it because the only king recognized by the narrative is the Lord (see Exodus 15:18)?
+He lacks divine powers and he cannot maintain order to protect his people; he has no stature as a ruler.
+Or, is it because the only king recognized by the narrative is the LORD (see Exodus 15:18)?
 The absence of a proper name in royal psalms has also been offered as an analogy.
-Or, assuming historic-but now unidentifiable-pharaohs, the role of “Pharaoh” has become perpetual and thus paradigmatic (see Deuteronomy 6:20-25).
-Rather than verifying the story in the past, readers can recognize the role of pharaoh embodied in their own world.
+Or, assuming historic–but now unidentifiable–pharaohs, the role of “Pharaoh” has become perpetual and thus paradigmatic (see Deuteronomy 6:20-25).
+Rather than verifying the story in the past, readers can recognize the role of pharaohs (oppressive rulers) embodied in their own world.

 Plagues